kyoshidaisy/thinkful-python-course/unit1/Bicycle_Industry/README.md

 Have a cost to produce equal to the sum of the two wheels' and frame's cost to produce You may also need to update your testing script to reflect the changes that you have made here.

-**Extension Exercise**

-If the extra challenges were not a problem and you're running ahead of schedule then you could try to extend your model even further to add bicycle manufacturers.

-Alter your classes
-You should add one or more classes to represent:

-Bicycle Manufacturers
-Have a name
-Produce three models of bikes each
-Have a percentage over cost which they sell bikes to bike shops at Then you should modify your Bicycle class again.
-The updated class should:

-Bicycle
-Have a manufacturer
-Update your testing script
-The testing script should be modified so that it:

-Creates two bicycle manufacturers, which both produce three different bicycle models Makes the bike shops stock their inventory by purchasing bikes from manufacturers